Urban Water Loss

 Southern Regional Office:

-For more information on public process records, or to be placed on a list of parties interested in water system losses, please contact Nirmala Benin (Nirmala.Benin@water.ca.gov or (916) 651-9848).
+For more information on public process records, to be placed on a list of parties interested in water system losses, or for webinars on water loss and leak detection topics, please contact Nirmala Mahadevan at Nirmala.Mahadevan@water.ca.gov.

 For more information on Water Loss Audits, the following resources are available: